piatoss3612/LibroLink/README.md

 $ cd contracts && yarn add @openzeppelin/contracts@latest
 ```

-- `openzeppelin-contracts` was installed at version `4.6.0` when creating the project.
+- `@openzeppelin/contracts` was installed at version `4.6.x` when creating the project.
 The latest version at the time of writing is `5.0.2`, so we update the dependency to the latest version.
 This is for applying the latest security patches and updates.

 ### Frontend